julelang/jule/SECURITY.md

 ## Patch Process

-First of all, when a security issue is received, the validity of the issue is checked.
+First of all, when a security issue is received, the validity of the issue is checked.\
-If the vulnerability is valid, a codename is assigned.
+If the vulnerability is valid, a codename is assigned to that vulnerability.

-The code-named issue is listed in the project [security](https://github.com/orgs/julelang/projects/4).
+The code-named issue will be listed in the [security](https://github.com/orgs/julelang/projects/4) project.\
 Then the related problems are tried to be solved.
 When the problem is resolved, they are published with the closest version.

+If you'd like to support us with solving a security vulnerability you've found, feel free to contact us at security@jule.dev.

 ## Receiving Security Updates